J0PR/Projects/GCTools/README.txt

 For causalMatrix()

-data is in nº variables vs nº observations
+data is in nÂº variables vs nÂº observations

 Measure:
 	'GCGeweke'